Coronavirus Symptoms vs Cold: How Do They Compare?

 They're super similar in some ways—and very different in others.

-Since it was first discovered in Wuhan, China, in December 2o19, the coronavirus disease—now known as COVID-19—has spread across the globe, and frankly, it hit at the most inopportune time for the US in particular: cold and flu season.
+Since it was first discovered in Wuhan, China, in December 2o19, the coronavirus disease—now known as COVID-19—has spread across the globe.
+Now, as COVID-19 cases continue to spread across the US, doctors are warning of the potentially devastating impact the virus could have during cold and flu season.

 While colds and flu are technically present year-round in the US, their busy season begins ramping up in October and tends to peak between December and February, sometimes lasting until May, according to the Centers for Disease Control and Prevention.
 But this year, in addition to being worried about influenza and other respiratory viruses, people are especially worried about COVID-19—the symptoms of which, unfortunately, look very similar to those that accompany colds and flu.